-For me it was enough to make up for the cooler temperatures, shorter opening hours and the ridiculously short day light hours!
+For me, this alone was enough to make up for the cooler temperatures, shorter opening hours and the ridiculously short daylight hours!

 Berlin’s incredible Museum Island – Five world-renowned museums on an island in River Spree, right in the middle of Berlin!
-Top of the list for things To Do In Germany In Winter when the tourists are gone!
-Check out Not a Nomad Blog for a awesome list of things to do in Berlin!
+Top of the list for things to do in Germany in winter when the tourists are gone!

 One of the few remaining sections of the Berlin Wall … I didn’t get out there but be sure to visit the East Side Gallery if you are interested!